mojaloop/mojaloop-business-docs/vuepress/docs/Scheme/scheme-key-choices.md

 The Open API specification and the Mojaloop reference code support a wide range of different address types: mobile number, bank account, national ID, aliases ("Quickshop\@abc"), etc.

-### 7.1 L1P Alignment -- Payments Addressing
+### 7.1 L1P Alignment — Payments Addressing

 Secure, easy payment addressing relates to two important concepts in Level One: convenience for the end-user and "openness".
 The latter is particularly important to enable competition and rapid scaling of a payment system.
 As schemes (Level One and otherwise) worldwide struggle to determine how to best solve the question of payments addressing, a few best practices appear to be emerging:

-- Although the use of the mobile number, in particular, as an address has an obvious appeal, there appears to be a trend to use aliases -- identifiers with no additional meaning.
+- Although the use of the mobile number, in particular, as an address has an obvious appeal, there appears to be a trend to use aliases — identifiers with no additional meaning.
 This is demonstrated in India with the UPI system and in Australia's new real-time system, where the identifier is referred to as the PAYID.

 - Identifier portability is desirable, both from the perspective of user convenience and as a mechanism to avoid "DFSP lock-in".

 - As mentioned above, the directory needs to ensure uniqueness of the payment address within the payment system: any given address can only map to a single DFSP.
 However, a single DFSP transaction account can have multiple payment addresses which route to it.
-DFSPs have the opportunity to create value-added services for their customers, in which they differentiate the treatment of transactions routed to them via different payment addresses (subject, of course, to overall scheme business rules.)
+DFSPs have the opportunity to create value-added services for their customers, in which they differentiate the treatment of transactions routed to them via different payment addresses (subject, of course, to overall scheme business rules).

 ## 8. Choice: Interparticipant Settlement